 Do you put advertisements in your newsletter?
 Do you have job postings?

-Who licenses Private Career Colleges and Community Colleges permitting them to operate Massage Therapy programmes?
+Who licenses Private Career Colleges and Community Colleges permitting them to operate Massage Therapy programs?

 The Ministry of Training, Colleges, and Universities is responsible for licensing schools.
-The College of Massage Therapists is only consulted on whether the proposed academic programmes meet the College’s Massage Therapy Competency Standards.
+The College of Massage Therapists is only consulted on whether the proposed academic programs meet the College’s Massage Therapy Competency Standards.

 The owner of the clinic, who is not a registrant of the College, is asking me to do something that is contrary to the Regulations of the College.
 Can they do this?

 Business owners frequently have business demands that may run contrary to the provisions of the Regulated Health Professions Act, 1991.
 As a registrant of the College, the RMT is expected to uphold the Regulations of the College regardless of contrary demands.
 The RMT may wish to discuss their obligations with the business owner to determine if there are ways to satisfy the needs of both parties.